 The consulting actuary reviews employer contribution rates each year and recommends changes if necessary.
-The members and employers are responsible for contributing the portion of the present value of pension plan benefits and expenses, which is allocated to a valuation year by the actuarial cost method.
+The members and employers are responsible for contributing a portion of the present value of pension plan benefits and expenses, which is allocated to a valuation year by the actuarial cost method.
 These contributions are known as normal cost contributions.
 The portion not funded by expected member contributions is the responsibility of the employers and is included in the employer normal cost.
 The employers are also responsible for contributions to eliminate funding shortfalls related to liabilities accrued in the past, including changes in the economic and demographic assumptions impacting past service.
 This portion of the employer's contribution rate is known as the Unfunded Actuarial Accrued Liability (UAAL) contribution rate.

-For the June 30, 2020 valuation, the actuary recommended new employer normal cost contribution rates for all plans and a new UAAL contribution rate, effective beginning the next fiscal year, July 1, 2021.
-Based on the 2020 valuation, the employer normal cost rate increased from 10.86 percent to 10.89 percent, and the employers' required contribution rate to finance the UAAL increased from 13.92 percent to 14.85 percent.
-The increase in the calculated employer contribution rate from 24.78 percent to 25.74 percent of payroll, before the phase-in of contribution rate changes from the 2019 experience study, was primarily due to the impact of the assumption and amortization method changes and the recognition of current and prior year investment losses when applying the five-year smoothing method.
-Reflecting the employer contribution rate phase-in methodology, the calculated rate increased from the previous rate of 22.59 percent to the new rate of 24.64 percent of payroll.
-Due to the phase-in approach, the employer contribution rates set for upcoming immediate fiscal years are lower than determined by actuarial calculations, resulting in an increase in the UAAL.
+For the June 30, 2021 valuation, the actuary recommended new employer normal cost contribution rates for all plans and a new UAAL contribution rate, effective July 1, 2022.
+Based on the 2021 valuation, the employer normal cost rate decreased from 10.89 percent to 10.88 percent, and the employers' required contribution rate to finance the UAAL decreased from 14.85 percent to 13.58 percent.
+The decrease in the calculated employer contribution rate from 24.64 percent to 24.46 percent of payroll was due to the recognition of the current year investment gains, which was offset by an increase due to the phase-in of the final portion of 2019 assumption changes.
+Due to the phase-in approach, the employer contribution rates set for the prior two fiscal years were lower than determined by actuarial calculations, resulting in an increase in the UAAL.
+Without the phase-in, the employer contribution rate in fiscal year beginning 2021 would have been 25.74 percent of pay instead of the 24.64 percent that is currently being paid.
 Shortfalls between assets required to fund the plan (contributions and investment earnings) and liabilities (benefit payments) required to be paid will result in future employer contribution increases to fund the UAAL.
+For the fiscal year beginning July 1, 2022, the impact of the June 30, 2019 assumption changes is fully phased-in and the employer contribution rate is approximately 0.23 percent higher to account for the phase-in approach.

-The entry age normal actuarial cost method is used for both funding requirements and financial reporting purposes.
+The entry age actuarial cost method is used for both funding requirements and financial reporting purposes.
 This method was approved by LACERA in 1999, as recommended by the consulting actuary.
 The entry age normal method allocates costs to each future year as a level percentage of payroll, which is ideal for employers to budget for future costs.